Skip to main content

 FlowsWorkflows

-• Flows are created to take input from customers, interpret it, and respond with an appropriate output to resolve customer queries in bot conversations.
+• Flows are created to take input from customers, interpret it, and respond with an appropriate output to resolve customer queries in AI-agent conversations.

 • Flows involve connecting different triggers and actions to understand customer inputs and provide outputs.